-Torres del Paine National Park is located in the in southernmost part of Chile serving as one of the 11 areas protecting the Patagonia region, Magallanes and Chilean part of Antarctica.
+Torres del Paine National Park is located in the southernmost part of Chile serving as one of the 11 areas protecting the Patagonia region, Magallanes, and Chilean part of Antarctica.
 Four of the protected areas are national parks with Torres del Paine encompasses an area of 700.43 square miles(1,814.1 sq km) by itself.

 Neighboring parks include Bernardo O’Higgins National Park sitting north and the Argentine Los Glaciares National Park sitting in the north.
 The national park delivers stunning scenery featuring glaciers, lakes, mountains, and rivers.

 The Paine mountain range is the heart of the park which delivers the series of three spectacular granite summits lining together in a row creating the picturesque Torres del Paine.
-The three summits are known individually as Torres d’Agostini, Torres Central, and Torres Monzino reaching heights of 8,200 feet (2,500 m).
+The three summits are known individually as Torres d’Agostini, Torres Central, and Torres Monzino reaching heights of over 8,200 feet (2,500 m).

 The surrounding valley landscape is amplified with lakes and glaciers.
-Grey, Pehoe, Nordenskiold, and Sarmiento are the most prominent lakes with Grey, Pingo and Tyndall serving as the most significant glaciers.
+Grey, Pehoe, Nordenskiold, and Sarmiento are the most prominent lakes with Grey, Pingo, and Tyndall serving as the most significant glaciers.
 The Paine River is the primary river traversing through the national park.

 Cerro Catedral is a tall cliff that resembles a cathedral rises sharply 6,562 feet (2,000 m) as the central point of French Valley.
 The neighboring Cerro Cota rises to similar heights and further accentuates the stunning landscape.